barcradio/ultra-tracker/README.md

 In Electron, the app structure is emulated in the src directory.
 Content in `/main` is the backend, content in `/preload` is a small amount of middleware, and content in `/renderer` is the client frontend.

-Consider carefully where the implementation should be.
+Consider carefully where the implementation should be located.
 The implementation on the frontend client that should be at the backend server and can cause synchronization issues and refactoring in the future.

 The `/shared` directory holds common types and global data.
 This is not an alternative for passing data via IPC.